erikrose/nose-progressive/README.rst

 normal                   A terminal escape sequence that turns off all special
                          formatting.
 A shortcut for ``term.normal``.

-path                     The path to the file this stack frame references
+path                     The path to the file this stack frame references.
+                         Affected by ``--progressive-abs``.

 term                     A `blessings
                          <http://pypi.python.org/pypi/blessings/>`_